This site is optimised for modern browsers. For the best experience, please use Google Chrome, Mozilla Firefox, or Microsoft Edge.

 Our external peer reviewers are a diverse group of individuals with a wide range of expertise including:

-The James Lind Alliance (JLA) is a non-profit making initiative, established in 2004.
-It brings patients, carers and clinicians together in Priority Setting Partnerships(PSPs).
+The James Lind Alliance (JLA) brings patients, carers and clinicians together in Priority Setting Partnerships(PSPs).
 These PSPs identify and prioritise evidence uncertainties, or unanswered questions, that they agree are the most important.
 The aim of this is to help ensure that those who fund health research are aware of what really matters to the people who need to use the research in their everyday lives.

 If you are interested in setting up your own Priority Setting Partnership, or taking part in PSP surveys, visit at the JLA website for more information and advice.